dionbacalzo/Shop/Docker/README.md

 To build and run the Dockerfile-update instead of using the docker run and build command from above, you can instead use the docker-compose file .

-Make sure that at the terminal you are at the root directory /Shop
+Make sure that at the terminal you're location is at the root directory /Shop

 ```
 docker-compose -f Docker/docker-compose.yml up